NAITSLIMANIkamel/Information-Retrieval-Project/README.md

 ## Infromation Retreival Project
-we used different models BM25 Vectorial Model and pagerank to find files correspending to request
+- Build iformation retreival engine using different language models to find to find the best corresponding documents to the request.
+- Use the page rank according the document importance
+- Deploy it as engine using Python Flask